 Bruce Banner actually trolls Black Widow.
 "I'm sorry, that was mean.
 I just wanted to see what you'd do.
 (Grin.)"

 Tony's introductory scene is awesome because it is a Call Back to a line from the original Iron Man.
 He said he wanted to move Stark Industries "in a direction I am comfortable with" and here he is testing the first commerical Arc Reactor.
 "A beacon of clean energy."

 The old German gentleman who decides he'd rather die than kneel to a guy like Loki.
-Bonus points for his Shut Up, Hannibal! one-liner.
+Bonus points for his Kirk Summation one-liner.

-It gets better when you hear Joss Whedon's commentary, and learn the character was put in because he realized the scene would have quite the Unfortunate Implications without it.
+Word of God says that he's a Holocaust survivor and it gets better when you hear Joss Whedon's commentary, and learn the character was put in because he realized the scene would have Unfortunate Implications without it.
 Taking a flaw in your script and turning it into a stand and cheer moment?
 That's Whedon for you.